Diethood » Recipes » Dinner Recipes » Beef Recipes » Prime Rib Recipe

 • Take the pan juices and strain them through a mesh sieve into a large measuring cup.
 Discard the bits in the mesh sieve, and pour the strained liquid back into the roasting pan.

-• Whisk in Worcestershire Sauce and wine; scrape up all the browned bits from the bottom of the pan.
+• Whisk in the Worcestershire Sauce and wine; scrape up all the browned bits from the bottom of the pan.
 Bring to a boil and cook for 2 minutes.

-• Serve Prime Rib with Au Jus.
+• Serve the Prime Rib with Au Jus.

 Notes